 · During the residency, artists’ creative work is represented by Craft Alliance Center of Art + Design and may be considered for sales in the Delmar Gallery Shop.

-· Group exhibition at the end of residency cycle presented in the Delmar Loop Gallery.
+· A group exhibition at the end of the residency cycle presented in the exhibition gallery.

-· Must be in the studio at least 20 hours per week, 15 of those hours must be during public hours.
+· Must be in the studio at least 15 hours per week.

 Residency start dates and length determined by program review panel.